Dale Blaney

 Dale Allen Blaney (born January 30, 1964) is an American professional race car driver, former professional basketball player, and is currently an assistant coach for the Westminster College basketball team.

-He is the oldest winner of the World of Outlaws at age 61.
+Blaney is the oldest winner of the World of Outlaws at age 61.

 Basketball career

 Blaney was a basketball star for West Virginia University.
 He averaged 12.3 points a game.
 He also had several honors, including the Atlantic 10 all-rookie team, all-tournament team (twice), all-conference team, and player of the week on December 1, 1985.
 He was drafted by the Los Angeles Lakers in 1986, but quit before the 1986–87 season started so he could focus on racing as a career.
 In 1989 he played for the Youngstown Pride of the World Basketball League.

 Racing career

 Blaney is a six-time champion of the All Star Circuit of Champions and, as of July 2019, has recorded 137 career victories with the series.
 He also has 11 victories with the World of Outlaws, the top touring series in sprint car racing.